toy/image_optim/README.markdown

 ### From ruby

-Initilize optimizer (or you can call optimization methods directly on `ImageOptim`):
+Initialize optimizer (or you can call optimization methods directly on `ImageOptim`):

 ```ruby
 image_optim = ImageOptim.new